bedops/bedops/docs/content/revision-history.rst

 * :ref:`starchcat <starchcat>`

   * A bug was introduced in v2.4.36 that would cause segmentation faults when concatenating disjoint Starch files, which is fixed in this version.
 Thanks to Eric Rynes for the bug report.
+  * Added a unit test to :code:`tests/starch` to test this particular issue.

 * :ref:`bedmap <bedmap>`